-What Churches and Pastors Can and Cannot Do in the Public Arena
+What Churches and Pastors

+Can and Cannot Do

+in the Public Arena

-In recent years, certain advocacy groups have attempted to intimidate pastors and churches into silence on the great moral issues of our time through misleading and threatening letters.
+In recent years, certain advocacy groups have attempted to intimidate pastors and churches into silence on the great moral issues of our time through misleading and threatening letters and misinformation.

-The voice of the church matters.
-At this critical time in our history, churches must understand the legal role they can play in addressing cultural and moral issues during the election season.
+At this critical time in our history, churches must understand the legal role they can and must play in addressing cultural and moral issues during the election season.
+If not the church, then who?
+The voice of the church is critical!